Jonghyun-Yun/academic-kickstart/content/home/posts.md

 +++
+title = "Recent Posts"
-title = "Featured Publications" lastmod = 2020-04-08T02:12:41-05:00
+lastmod = 2020-04-08T02:12:41-05:00
 draft = false
-weight = 10
+weight = 40
-widget = "featured"
+widget = "pages"
 headless = true
 # Activate this widget? true/false
 active = true

-# A Featured Publications section created with the Featured Content widget.
+# A Recent Blog Posts section created with the Pages widget.
-# This section displays publications from `content/publication/` which have
+# This section displays recent blog posts from `content/post/`.
-# `featured = true` in their front matter.

 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
+  count = 3

+  # Choose how many pages you would like to offset by
-  count = 0
+  offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

-  # Show a "See all pages" link underneath the featured content?
-  link_to_archive = false

   # Filter posts by a taxonomy term.
   [content.filters]